 The Council has always adhered to national guidance and legislation.
 In accordance with the DfT's "Full Guidance on Local Transport Plans" the Council principles are aimed at tackling congestion and changing travel behaviour.
-The Council is currently undergoing a process to complete a formal Parking Policy.
+The Council has a formal Parking Policy which sets out more detail.
 In setting the principles, the Council has taken account of: